 Go to your GitHub online account, sign in and…

-The final step is to double-check that the authentication was
+The final step is to double-check that the authentication was successful.
+Type in the following in your Terminal

 :